textileio/community/docs/hub/apis.md

 * **Account Keys** can grant access to the developers own resources (e.g. Buckets you create using the command-line interface).
 If Account Keys are generated with the `-o` (organization) flag, they will grant access to that organization's resources.
 Example uses include, integrating your Buckets into CI, dashboards, team messaging integration, etc.
 * **User Group Keys** only grant access to new resources for new identities, not those of the developer.
 User group keys can be used in an application to allow app users to leverage Hub APIs (e.g. create and push new buckets).
 User group keys do not have permission to access the developer or organization resources, but threads and buckets created using these keys _are counted against API limits_.

+### Key Use and Security

+API keys are project-centric credentials that you can use to provision your Hub resources to end users (either within your organization or in a public app).
+We recommend reading this thorough overview of [API key design and best practices](https://developers.google.com/maps/api-key-best-practices).

 ### Access Summary